- Search The Registry

 *The birth of Nearest Green c.1820 is celebrated on this date.
 He was a Black master distiller.

 Nathan "Nearest" Green was a Black slave owned by a business known as Landis & Green, who hired him out to Dan Call for a fee.
 Dan Call was a preacher, grocer, slave owner, and distiller.
-Sometime in the 1850s, Jack Daniel, a young white-American boy went to work for Dan Call.
+In the 1850s, Jack Daniel went to work for Dan Call, a young white-American boy.
 According to the company, the preacher was a busy man, and when he saw potential in young Jack, he had Green teach him how to run his whiskey still.
 When introducing Green to an 8-year-old Jack Daniel, Call is quoted as saying, "Uncle Nearest is the best whiskey maker I know of."
 The call reportedly said to Green, "I want [Jack] to become the world's best whiskey distiller if he wants to be.
 You help me teach him."

 As the master distiller, Green taught distilling techniques to Daniel, founder of the Jack Daniel Tennessee whiskey distillery.
 Green was the first Black master distiller on record in the United States.
 Green was married to Harriet Green, and they had eleven children together nine sons and two daughters.
 Four of their sons, Louis, George, Jesse, and Eli, are listed in the 1870 census.
 Seven sons and daughters are listed in the 1880 federal census.
 Green was one of a few slaves who worked for Call and stayed with him after Emancipation.
 Known also as "Uncle Nearest," he played the fiddle.
 This was passed down to his son, Jesse Green.